All Episodes

 It is intended to illuminate open questions regarding the activities of U.S. and foreign intelligence services, as well as non-governmental organizations and individuals.

-Because one of the things that has been going on the last couple of days in Italy is you have a shakeup in their intelligence community.
+Now, there's a lot to digest there because one of the things that has been going on the last couple of days in Italy is you have a shakeup in their intelligence community.

-Because as we have now suspected for a long period of time, remember the first story Solomon Carter broke was was well over two years ago.
+Because as we have now suspected for a long period of time, remember the first story Solomon Carter broke was well over two years ago.

-And that was the issue of the radical increase in the unmasking of American citizens, the surveillance, the unmasking, the lack of minimization, and the leaking of raw intelligence, all by the way, which happened to General Flynn on top of being told on the fourth day of the Trump presidency,
+And that was the issue of the radical increase in the unmasking of American citizens, the surveillance, the unmasking, the lack of minimization, and the leaking of raw intelligence.

-uh, oh, you don't need a lawyer by Andrew McCabe, the deputy FBI director, and then Comey bragging that he sent these his agents in to interrogate General Flynn after he'd been told not to get a lawyer, something he'd never do in the Bush or Obama White Houses, and he was taking advantage of the chaos.
+All, by the way, which happened to General Flynn, on top of being told on the fourth day of the Trump presidency, oh, you don't need a lawyer by Andrew McCabe, the deputy FBI director, and then Comey bragging that he sent his agents in to interrogate General Flynn after he'd been told not to get a lawyer, something he'd never do in the Bush or Obama White Houses, and he was taking advantage of the chaos.

-I mean, how does an FBI director brag about setting up somebody like that has served his country for 33 years, but that all happened.
+I mean, how does an FBI director brag about setting up somebody like that has served his country for 33 years, but that all happened?

 James Comey is in a whole heap of legal trouble.

-And the fact that we're going to find out, I believe, in time, That this is when Clapper and Brennan, those now working in television, those that are the great Trump haters, the loudest Trump haters.
+And the fact that we're going to find out, I believe, in time, that this is when Clapper and Brennan, those now working in television, those that are the great Trump haters, the loudest Trump haters.

-And what we what we're gonna learn is that these powerful tools of intelligence that the 99.9% of the intelligence community use responsibly in what is a very dangerous world and jobs that they have, and they do it to protect us against those enemies, foreign and domestic, because they all exist, and we need these tools of intelligence.
+And what we're going to learn is that these powerful tools of intelligence that the 99.9% of the intelligence community use responsibly in what is a very dangerous world and jobs that they have, and they do it to protect us against those enemies, foreign and domestic, because they all exist.

-But when you have a few at the top that abuse that power, that awesome power, when we're giving them the most powerful tools.
+But when you have a few at the top that abuse that power, that awesome power, when we're giving them the most powerful tools, I mean, listen, we've known this for many, many years.

-We've we've reported on this many, many times.
+We've reported on this many, many times.

-You know, if you listen to guys like Bill Benny and others that we have had on this program, they will tell you that every phone call, every text, every email is data mined and stored and recoverable by the by the federal government.
+You know, if you listen to guys like Bill Benny and others that we have had on this program, they will tell you that every phone call, every text, every email is data mined and stored and recoverable by the federal government.

 But what got worse here is that there are certain things that in America you need something called a warrant.